mediastuttgart/scrollr-docs/README.md

 ### Usage

-As scrollr is written without any dependencies, you can initialize scrollr in different ways.
+You can initialize scrollr in many different ways.

 ```javascript
 // element